wildlava/explore/README.md

 * Check string passing or referencing for potential issues (e.g. expandItemName returns a reference to a string in the list).

+* Some cases exist where a delimeter is expected for proper syntax, and not providing it could cause an exception (e.g. ITEM DESC, SAME ITEM, etc.).

 ### Java applet issues (no longer used for web-based game) ###